+Whether you are making jam, tomato sauce, or pickles, if they are processed less than 10 minutes, you will need to prepare the jars you plan on using ahead of time.
 Some canning recipes specify that you need to use sterilized jars, but they don't always tell you how to actually sterilize them.
-Read on for simple instructions for safely sterilizing jars.
+Here are some simple instructions for safely sterilizing jars.

-Place empty jars in a large pot.
+Place the empty jars right-side-up in the boiling water canner or large pot.
 You may use the same pot you will be using as a boiling water bath to can the jars once they are filled with food.

 Once the water reaches a full rolling boil, begin timing.
 Boil the jars for 15 minutes.